 • Insulation: If your attic is like many others, your insulation is on the flooring, between the joists.
 In order to make this into a livable space, you’ll need to remove the old and add new insulation before the drywall insulation.

 When finishing an attic for a new living space, you’ll quickly notice that there’s less room for storage.
 If you used to keep your Christmas decorations, financial paperwork or items of sentimental value in your attic, it’s time to turn to Self Storage Plus.
 We offer self storage units near you in the greater Washington, DC and Baltimore areas.
-You can feel confident knowing that renting a unit with Self Storage Plus means 24-hour video surveillance, computerized access with personalized access codes, resident managers and no long-term contracts.
+You can feel confident knowing that renting a unit with Self Storage Plus means 24-hour video recording, computerized access with personalized access codes, resident managers and no long-term contracts.

 Ready to get started?
 Find a storage facility near you today!